-The latest strain of coronavirus is a new mutation first discovered in Wuhan, China in December of 2019.
-The disease was originally thought to spread from direct contact with mucous but has since been found to spread through droplets.
+The primary strain of coronavirus behind the pandemic is a mutation first discovered in Wuhan, China in December of 2019.
+The disease was originally thought to spread from direct contact with mucus but has since been found to spread through droplets.

 Attempts by the Chinese government to contain the infection before it spread failed, and it quickly spread through all of China by the end of January.

 February to mid-March saw accelerated global contamination, starting in Italy and spreading through Europe, Japan, then the US.
-The first two weeks of March saw the coronavirus fully take hold in the US, and businesses are starting to lose customers or shut down completely.
+The first two weeks of March saw the coronavirus fully take hold in the US, and businesses began losing customers or shutting down completely.

 Reusable masks should be washed in hot wash cycles and dried at a high temperature.
 Disposable masks can last a few hours per use and should be worn according to the package instructions.

-The coronavirus can be killed by using alcoholic hand sanitizer, and as long as you practice a six-foot distance from everyone, you'll be safe from exposure due to others being sick.
+The coronavirus can be killed by using alcoholic hand sanitizer, and practicing a six-foot distance from everyone makes you more likely to be safe from exposure due to others being sick.
 The virus can live for a few hours on some surfaces, so be sure to disinfect, use hand sanitizer, and don't touch your face.

 The CDC has updated findings on surfaces, stating that while the virus may live on some surfaces, it is a much higher likelihood to catch it from another person, so quarantining packages and groceries may not be necessary.

-With schools and businesses shutting down across the US, just as it has in other countries affected by the virus, the strain that the coronavirus has placed on the world is now being felt in full.
+With schools and businesses shutting down across the US, just as they have in other countries affected by the virus, the strain that the coronavirus has placed on the world is now being felt in full.
 Staying home and keeping things clean is the best thing to help stop the spread.

 How the pandemic affects Apple

-From the beginning, Apple saw some kind of threat from coronavirus.
+From the beginning, Apple recognized the threat from coronavirus.
 Right before its quarterly earnings call for Q4 2019, Apple put out a statement suggesting that an outbreak in China would likely impact their first-quarter results.
-Apple bet wide, thinking they had more than covered their bases by doing so.
+Apple bet wide, thinking it had more than covered its bases by doing so.

 It was not long after those initiatives were triggered that the first cases outside of China began to show up.
 The coronavirus had gone global, and now there was no getting away from it.